mushfiqur0002/Mobile-Game-Project/README.md

 I decided to create my original version of Super Rub a dub.
 The existing game has decent mechanics, but it’s not appealing enough and advanced enough to benefit from modern smartphone hardware.

-In the second week, I also started setting up the project on Unity for mobile game development.
+On the second week, I also started setting up the project on Unity for mobile game development.

 # Week 3